Dr. Ken Manges Ph.D. | Forensic Psychologist |Expert Witness

 Be cautious of when a photograph is introduced – it will likely contain extraneous evidence that will be inadmissible as oral testimony.

-Be cautious that there are many conditions which can distort a photograph’s image and compromise the “fair and accurate” portrayal (i.e. camera angel, lenses, filters, lighting, printing, developing, ect.)
+Be cautious that there are many conditions which can distort a photograph’s image and compromise the “fair and accurate” portrayal (i.e. camera angle, lenses, filters, lighting, printing, developing, etc.)

 In some cases, a motion picture, videotape, or voice recorder will become primary evidence itself.
 Audiovisual devices are not merely an addition to testimony.

 Models are extremely effective, yet are very expensive – it may be better to use them in major litigations.

 - One problem with models –if they have working parts, make sure the parts work as they are supposed to work.

 “Models and demonstrations can form very forceful pieces of demonstrative evidence.
 They can also be disastrous if not properly designed and tested before trial.
 The use of a little imagination and a little effort can result in very effective models and demonstrative aids being developed, which in most cases can be the most important form of visual evidence.”

 The actual object involved in the case can be introduced as evidence and can be very useful.